yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

-My interests mainly lie in arithmetic geometry and number theory.
+My interests lie in arithmetic geometry, number theory, and algebra.
 Specifically,

 - Brauer groups
 - \\(\mathbb A^1\\)-enumerative geometry
 - Geometric ramification theory

-I also have some secondary interests in quantum algebra.
+- Quantum algebra

+are some examples of topics I'm curious about.

 ### Publications
 - **This is the title of your paper** \\